10 Game Servers You Can Run on a Raspberry Pi

 1. Host QuakeWorld LAN Parties on Your Raspberry Pi

-For optimal results, it is recommended to connect your Raspberry Pi to your router using an Ethernet cable rather than relying on a wireless connection.
+To maximize the result it is recommended to connect Raspberry Pi to the router using a wired connection rather than a Wi-Fi connection.

 2. AssaultCube Server

-AssaultCube not only supports multiplayer gameplay but also includes a single-player “bot” mode for those times when you don't have anyone to play against.
-There are several multiplayer modes available, such as Deathmatch, Survivor, Pistol Frenzy, Last Swiss Standing, Capture the Flag, Hunt the Flag, and One-Shot One-Kill.
-Each mode also has a team-based version to add more variety to your gaming experience.
+AssaultCube offers both multiplayer and single-player “bot” modes for solo gaming sessions.
+Multiple multiplayer modes are on offer, which include Deathmatch, Survivor, Pistol Frenzy, Last Swiss Standing, Capture the Flag, Hunt the Flag, and One-Shot One-Kill.
+Additionally, there is a team-based version for each mode to enhance your gaming experience with more diversity.

-The game comes with numerous pre-designed maps, and if you're feeling creative, you can even use the in-game map editor to create your own custom maps.
+The game includes many pre-made maps, and if you’re feeling artistic, you can also utilize the in-game map editor to design your custom maps.

 3. Host a Minecraft Server on Your Raspberry Pi

-The results are best enjoyed on a Raspberry Pi 3 or later, but a Raspberry Pi 2 should also work.
-You'll find the best results from this Minecraft server will be enjoyed on your home network.
-It's not suitable for hosting Minecraft environments on the public internet.
+The best experience can be had with a Raspberry Pi 3 or newer, although a Raspberry Pi 2 should also suffice.
+The optimal experience on this Minecraft server is achieved when played on your home network.
+Hosting Minecraft environments on the public internet is not recommended.

 To get started, check our guide to setting up a Minecraft server on Raspberry Pi.